saomogbehin/Data-Analysis-of-No-show-appointment/README.md

 Is there any association between patient's gender and show up for their scheduled appointment?
 Does age of the patient affect their showing up for the scheduled appointment?
 Is scholarship a factor to determine if a patient will show up for their scheduled appointment?

+Result

+In the analysis we try to provide answers to the following research questions:

+Is there any association between patient's gender and show up for their scheduled appointment?
+Does age of the patient affect their showing up for the scheduled appointment?
+Is scholarship a factor to determine if a patient will show up for their scheduled appointment?
+We examine, the relationship among the variables and found out that:

+There exist association between patient's gender and noshow.
+Analysing patient's age and their response to scheduled appointment, we observe that age is a factor in determining whether a patient will show or not show for an apopintment.
+As patients of certain age category responded positively to appointment than other.
+Scholarship feature could help us in determining if a patient will show up for the visit after an appointment.
+However, further analysing is required to establish further causal relationship among the variables. .